Allopurinol

 • Stomach upset, nausea (feeling sick), or vomiting

-• This is quite common when you first start taking allopurinol.
+• This may happen when you first start taking allopurinol.

 • Try taking allopurinol with food or milk.